Chocolate con Leche Espeso (Creamy Spiced Hot Cocoa) is an easy, comforting drink perfect to warm our bones during these colder days.

-"Ya se siente la brisa" (we can feel the breeze) is the Dominican phrase we use to signal the change in the season and the general atmosphere of the holidays.
+"Ya se siente la brisa" (we can feel the breeze) is the Dominican phrase we use to signal the change in the season and the atmosphere of the holidays.
 Not having much of a winter, we still enjoy cooler temperatures, shorter days, and general merriment.
-Time to dust off baking utensils, hot drinks and long cooking.
+Time to dust off baking utensils, hot drinks, and long cooking.

 Ah, and thanks to Aunt Ilana's husband for bringing me a Batata Asada (Roasted Sweet Potato) from El Cibao.
 Talk about flashbacks, this is exactly the kind of breakfast my grandma used to make too.

-- 3 cups of evaporated milk
+- 3 cups evaporated milk

 - 6 cloves

-- 2 tablespoons of corn starch
+- 2 tablespoons cornstarch

-- ½ cup of sugar
+- ½ cup sugar

-- 2 sticks of cinnamon
+- 2 sticks cinnamon

-- 4 slices of fresh ginger root
+- 4 slices fresh ginger root

-- 1½ cups of water
+- 1½ cups water

-- Mix all the ingredients, heat over low heat and simmer stirring until it starts to thicken a bit (about 10 mins, from the time it breaks a boil).
+Boiling: Heat over low heat and simmer stirring until it starts to thicken a bit (about 10 mins, from the time it breaks a boil).
 Sieve and serve.